SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Installing my SimpliSafe motion sensor in the living room.

 SimpliSafe focuses on its DIY offerings, which means you’ll need to connect all your wireless components together.
-SimpliSafe makes that really easy, though, thanks to the security hub we just complained about.
+SimpliSafe makes that really easy, though, thanks to the security hub.
 It gives you voice prompts to walk you through every step of the installation and locates all your sensors to connect your security system at the end.
 That let us set up our entire SimpliSafe system in under 30 minutes.

 This is where SimpliSafe has made some major changes since it started.
 When we first tested it years ago, we didn’t like the professional monitoring plans SimpliSafe offered.
 It had only one option for professional monitoring, and it wasn’t anything special.

-Our impression of SimpliSafe’s monitoring did a complete 180, though, when it introduced its premium Fast Protect monitoring plan.
-It has live guard protection, which means SimpliSafe agents had access to the SimpliSafe home security camera we tested to see what happened when an alarm triggered.
+Our impression of SimpliSafe’s monitoring did a complete 180, though, when it introduced its premium Core, Pro, and Pro Plus monitoring plans.
+They all have Intruder Intervention, which means SimpliSafe agents had access to the SimpliSafe home security camera we tested to see what happened when an alarm triggered.
 They can even use the two-way audio, which we found out when we triggered our usual test alarms and suddenly heard the agent behind us from our camera.
 It got our dog barking, but we just let the agent know we were testing our system to confirm everything was good and they lost access to our indoor camera.

-FYI: Live Guard outdoor monitoring is here.
+FYI: The Pro and Pro Plus plans also offer Active Guard Outdoor Protection.
 It includes AI facial recognition to match people to your saved profiles.
 If it’s a stranger, the monitoring center will speak to the intruder via the camera to find out why they’re loitering around your property.

 On top of the professional monitoring plans, SimpliSafe has a few DIY monitoring plans for things like cloud storage if you want to keep the cost of your SimpliSafe security system low.
 You don’t need to buy a SimpliSafe plan, although we definitely recommend it.
 Here’s an overview of all of SimpliSafe’s paid plans.